joshspeagle/dynesty/docs/source/examples.rst

 ``dynesty`` supports three tiers of sampling techniques: uniform sampling for low dimensional problems, random walks for low-to-moderate dimensional problems, and slice sampling for high-dimensional problems.
-The performance of our three slice sampling algorithms is shown below with `'slice'` in blue, `'rslice'` in orange, and `'hslice'` in green:
+The performance of our slice sampling algorithms is shown below with `'slice'` in blue and `'rslice'` in orange:

 .. image:: ../images/examples_25d_001.png
     :align: center